geniphi/findig/docs/index.rst

    quickstart
    tutorial

 API Documentation
 -----------------

-This section isn't ready yet.
-Please check back later.
+This section contains a reference for Findig's public API.

 .. toctree::
    :maxdepth: 2